millwheel/delivery-application/README.md

 These are why I chose NoSQL for main database.

 ### MongoDB
 MongoDB serves DB lock.
-We can block the concurrent approach the order data when the several riders want to take same order at the same time.
+By using it, we can block the concurrent approach the order data when the several riders want to take same order at the same time.

+## Issue #1 Why the services are configured separately and use message queue?

+Each service(customer, restaurant, rider) has to work independently.
+In case of real production, there would be a possibility of certain server down for some reasons.
+Regardless of whether the restaurant server is working or not, customer server should work independently to get order from customer. while breakdown of restaurant service, the message queue hold the order information from customer service.
+After quick server recovery, restaurant can get order request from message queue, so there is no need for customer to send request order again.
+Separation of service and using message queue is really needed for user experience.

-## Issue #1  How can we show each order to rider based on its location?
+## Issue #2  How can we show each order to rider based on its location?

 How can the system shows order data for rider based on near-field area?
 It is needed to show only limited order data whose store location is near current rider's location (about within 4km)